 The company isn’t breaking any rules or laws; it’s perfectly legal for a manufacturer to list the ingredients of a rawhide chew as “100% cowhide,” even if the hide was washed in formaldehyde and whitened with titanium dioxide.

 While this can sound quite horrific, it’s worth noting that all products that come from animals need to be treated or processed in some manner to prevent spoiling.

-Your goal as a pet parent should simply be to find products that use the minimal amount of preservative chemicals, while still remaining free of dangerous bacteria.
+Your goal as a pet parent should simply be to find products that use a minimal amount of preservative chemicals while still remaining free of dangerous bacteria.

 Naturally, this is a very difficult endeavor because – as we noted earlier – there’s no oversight for such chews.
 Ultimately, your best bet will be to look at the reputation of the manufacturer and make your best judgment call.

-It’s also best to opt for cow ears sourced from US cattle, since they are less likely to be injected with hormones, antibiotics, and pesticides.
-Even though there are no official regulations regarding cow ears themselves, US cattle farmers are regulated and inspected more strictly than many other countries.
+It’s also best to opt for cow ears sourced from US cattle since they are less likely to be injected with hormones, antibiotics, and pesticides.
+Even though there are no official regulations regarding cow ears themselves, US cattle farmers are regulated and inspected more strictly than in many other countries.